lama-development/lama-development/README.md

 ## About me ℹ️
 My nickname is ItzEndah, but I’m also known as Lama.
-I'm a developer based in Italy who enjoys coding simple things.
+I'm a developer based in Italy 🇮🇹 who enjoys coding but also graphic design.
 I know a bit of C, C#, Lua, Javascript, and Python.
-I’m also keen on design and find it particularly relaxing and inspirational.

 ## Get in touch 💬